DipeshTest/rdsutils/README.md

 Note -
 1. If "dBSnapshotIdentifier" is blank in case of StopRdsInstance and DeleteRdsInstance then no snapshot will be created.
 1. Use StartDBInstanceOutput , StopDBInstanceOutput , RebootDBInstanceOutput and  DeleteDBInstanceOutput structs from aws-sdk-go
-1. Packages Used:
-	* aws-sdk-go.
-Please refer link - https://docs.aws.amazon.com/sdk-for-go/api/aws/